garysweaver/irie/README.md

 This is currently in alpha.
 It is subject to change and may be broken.

+### Current Problems

+You may get this on create if using html format:

+    SystemStackError (stack level too deep):
+      actionpack (3.2.8) lib/action_dispatch/middleware/reloader.rb:70

 ### Installation

 In your Rails 3.1+, < 4.0 app: